-More than 400 people have developed methemoglobinemia from benzocaine use since 1971, according to the U.S. Food and Drug Administration.
+More than 400 people have developed methemoglobinemia from benzocaine use since 1971, the FDA said.

 The advocacy group Public Citizen filed a lawsuit against the FDA in 2017.
 The lawsuit sought to force the agency to act on a petition Public Citizen had filed in 2014 over benzocaine uses and warnings.

-Public Citizen asked that the benzocaine label advise against benzocaine for infant teething pain.
-The group also requested label warnings about the risk of methemoglobinemia on all benzocaine products used in oral care.
+Public Citizen asked that the label advise against using products with that chemical for infant teething pain.
+The group also requested warnings about the risk of methemoglobinemia on all benzocaine products used in oral care.

-In 2014, the agency told manufacturers of over-the-counter oral health products it wouldn’t object if they added a warning about the blood condition to their product labels.
+In 2014, the agency told manufacturers of over-the-counter, oral-health products it wouldn’t object if they added a warning about the blood condition to their product labels.